Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 Urinary tract infections in pregnancy aren’t something to ignore.

-If you’re feeling an urgent need to pee and a burning sensation when you go, coupled with fever and/or backache, call your doctor.
+If you’re feeling an urgent need to pee and a burning sensation when you go, especially coupled with fever and/or backache, call your doctor.

 You’re literally eating for two (or more!), so it makes sense that your appetite will increase.